noaione/vthell/README.md

 2. Click the gear icon (Edit channel) beside the channel name
 3. Click `Webhooks` then `Create Webhook`
 4. Name it whatever you want and copy the webhook URL
-5. With the same step as `step 5.xi`, you need to made a ENV key You can edit your `${HOME}/.profile` file and add this:
+5. With the same step as `step 5.xi`, you need to made a ENV key<br>
+    You can edit your `${HOME}/.profile` file and add this:
     ```
     VTHELL_DISCORD_WEBHOOK="DISCORD_WEBHOOK_URL"; export VTHELL_DISCORD_WEBHOOK